 Q1: Can Linux replace Windows for everyday use?

-Q4: Can I run Windows apps on Linux?
+Q4: Can I run Windows applications on Linux?